 Not all spiritual technologies have “off-the-shelf” usability.
 You’ll need to prepare your body, mind, and spirit for more advanced levels of meditation, like the Siddhis of Patanjali.
 Tai Chi and other moving meditation forms also require a certain fitness level.

-There are many kinds of Yoga and exercise programs that fit every fitness level.
+Many kinds of Yoga and exercise programs fit every fitness level.
 It is easy to get confused about where to start.
 And we use this as an excuse not to begin.
 The best advice is to pick something you know you can do safely.
-If you try it and don’t like it or find it isn’t challenging enough, you can always try something else.
+You can always try something else if you try it and don’t like it or find it challenging enough.
 The important thing is to begin.

-If your ultimate health goal focuses on durability, what you need will become your immediate priority.
-Again, we emphasize that diet is the first and most important aspect of a wellness plan.
+If your ultimate health goal focuses on durability, what you need will become your priority.
+Again, we emphasize that diet is a wellness plan’s first and most important aspect.
 You probably know what you should eat versus the things you should avoid.

 When you think of wellness, you may not immediately associate it with spiritual exploration, but remember our discussion about the ancient sages?
-The healthy you are, the more options you have in life, and your spiritual health is linked with your mental and physical health.
+The healthier you are, the more options you have; your spiritual health is linked with your mental and physical health.
 Here are the four main categories of tools that can help you enhance and expand this vital connection.

 Your durability should be your whole health goal.
 Each element of this component affects the others.
 The longer we live, the more critical it becomes.
 Don’t just survive, but thrive by enhancing your overall health and wellness.